BristolCompositesInstitute/RSE-Guide/code_for_readability.md

 adding this information at the top of a file is mostly optional.

+## Style Guides
+Style guides help developers be consistent within a project.
+By adopting a uniform style, it becomes easier to read other people's code.
+Although the particular style guide that you adopt (or create!) does not matter, it is important that all developers within the project agree to the same guide.

+Various languages have their own recommended style and these should be adopted in the first instance, unless there is good motivation to deviate.

+See
+TODO: add links to language specific pages for more information on each language.

 ## Miscellaneous
 As well as the main points of guidence above, there are a few other things that can help make software development more straightforward